ChrisSantosLang/redscience/docs/source/usecases.rst

 *e.g. of your own personality or of a (proposed) AI.*

 #.
-Look at a player’s “Favoritism” tab to identify tools that perform
+Look at a player’s “Favoritism” tab to identify tools that consistently
-   better against that player than against other players of its same skill-level
+   perform better against that player than against other players of the same skill-level.
 #.
 Look at the Favoritism stats for those tools to find other players whom
    they exploit in the same way.
 What do the victims have in common?
 (As examples, depending on the game, a tool might exploit risk-aversion or risk-proclivity).
 #.
 Browse the Favoritism tab to find games in which that vulnerability
-   does not manifest (i.e. "safe games").
+   does not manifest (i.e. games that are "safe" for the player).
 #.
-Compare victims’ Favoritism stats for playing alone vs using tools.
+Compare victims’ Favoritism stats on "unsafe" games with different
-   Which forms of tool use (if any) are sufficient to neutralize the vulnerability (i.e. review, debate, delegation)?
-What is the difference between using a tool to protect oneself from exploitation vs. relinquishing freedom to that tool (e.g. To what extent is freedom relinquished when taking advice from a jury, a news channel, a doctor, a religious teacher, or an algorithm encoded in a scripture or law, etc.)?
+   forms of tool-use.
+Which forms of tool use (if any) are sufficient to neutralize the victims' vulnerability?
+What is the difference between using a tool to protect oneself from exploitation vs. relinquishing freedom to that tool?
+Juries, news channels, doctors, religious teachers, and algorithms encoded in scripture and law are all examples of real-world tools that can help someone overcome a vulnerability and make more effective decisions.

 .. warning:: This can be humbling!
 But humility might come in handy...